tassock/mobilize-feed/README.md

 * Better styling for event cards, including image size handling and layout improvements
 * Add some sort of hover and/or click handlers to event map markers
 * Better loading and pagination UX.
 Not great to be stuck at the bottom of the page.
+* Make map zoom to fit dots rather than include the entire country

 ## Technical debt
 * Address browser console warnings